llvm/llvm-project/llvm/docs/LangRef.rst

 """"""""""

-The '``llvm.vp.fcmp``' intrinsic takes the two values to compare as its first and second operands.
+The '``llvm.vp.fcmp``' intrinsic takes the two values to compare as its first and second arguments.
 These two values must be vectors of :ref:`floating-point
 <t_floating>` types.
 The return type is the result of the comparison.
 The return type must be a vector of :ref:`i1 <t_integer>` type.
-The fourth operand is the vector mask.
+The fourth argument is the vector mask.
 The return type, the values to compare, and the vector mask have the same number of elements.
-The third operand is the condition code indicating the kind of comparison to perform.
+The third argument is the condition code indicating the kind of comparison to perform.
 It must be a metadata string with :ref:`one of the supported floating-point condition code values <fcmp_md_cc>`.
-The fifth operand is the explicit vector length of the operation.
+The fifth argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

-The '``llvm.vp.fcmp``' compares its first two operands according to the condition code given as the third operand.
-The operands are compared element by element on each enabled lane, where the semantics of the comparison are defined :ref:`according to the condition code <fcmp_md_cc_sem>`.
+The '``llvm.vp.fcmp``' compares its first two arguments according to the condition code given as the third argument.
+The arguments are compared element by element on each enabled lane, where the semantics of the comparison are defined :ref:`according to the condition code <fcmp_md_cc_sem>`.
 Masked-off lanes are ``poison``.